 - Frame rate of 60 fps (maximum)

 - Key frame interval of 2 seconds

 ✦ Livestream Studio

-Two (2) licenses to Livestream Studio are included with your Vimeo Premium membership, meaning you can download it onto two separate computers and use the same Vimeo login.
+A license to Livestream Studio is included with your Vimeo Premium membership, meaning you can download it onto your Windows or Mac computer and use your Vimeo login to access the software.
 One thing to note is that you will need an internet connection to authenticate Studio, but if you lose connection, you can continue using it for up to 24 hours before you will be prompted to reconnect and log in again.